 "Which Vines should you grow?" is the title of the last section.
 It is a bubble graph showing replies on the Y axis and retweets on the x.
 Obvisouly suggesting your most popular Vines are the ones with the highest replies and retweets.
 The URLs are listed but when you click on them they toggle removing the bubbles and adding them back.

 Maybe in time real time analytics for Vine like we have for Twitter?

 You can download reports to Excel to analyze all the raw data, edit charts, and do custom analysis.
 You can even export to PowerPoint too!
 Now how cool is that?
 The Social Media Jedi is impressed ;-)

 How could brands make use of the Vine revolution?

 Brands could make fun videos of course, but I am a strong believer that advertising will be a strong option for brands as well.
 Twitter has an established promotion program so could that be tuned for Vine?

 eMarketer looked at this option in a recent post.

 Have you made any Vine videos?
 How do you see brands using Vine?

-Clive Roach is the social media strategist for Philips Healthcare.
-He is active with strategy development, activation, governance, projects and educational training activities for all aspects of social media within Philips Healthcare.
-Clive has been working in the eMarketing area since 1997, and previously held roles in engineering, design and sales.
-Clive is also practical in addition to his current strategic role.
-In addition to this blog, he tweets daily on three Twitter accounts, has two Facebook fan pages, Google+, Pinterest, So.cl, Instagram, and participates in many other social networks.
+I am a social media strategist, blogger and speaker about social media marketing.
+This blog is a fun outlet for me to talk about new trends and applications, especially helpful if you are new to Social media.
+Subscribe and learn about how to use and adopt Social media for Marketing, and keep up with the latest news.
+I am also the Head of Social Media for Philips Lighting.
+I am active with strategy development, activation, governance, projects and educational training activities for all aspects of social media within Philips Lighting.
+I have been working in the digital marketing area since 1997, and previously held roles in engineering, design and sales.
+In addition to this blog, I tweet daily on two Twitter accounts, have two Facebook pages, Google+, Pinterest, So.cl, Instagram, and participate in many other social networks.